 Funding Needed and Timing: If you are using an RLT that includes a corporate fiduciary and you want the corporate fiduciary to also serve as the attorney-in-fact under your Power of Attorney, then you do not need to fund the RLT before your death unless and until you become incapacitated or until another factor becomes important in the future.

-10. You chose an RLT-based estate plan primarily even though you do not live in a bad probate state, because you just want to try to make sure the administration process will be as easy as possible for your family after your death.
+10. You chose an RLT-based estate plan primarily because you are willing to “take one for the team” to reduce the possible future stress and hassle on your loved ones if you ever become incapacitated during your life and upon your death.
 In general, we don’t recommend that our Georgia-based clients fully fund their RLTs just to try to make the administration process easier for their families because Georgia is not a bad probate state.
-But, some clients want to do so anyhow, and those who don’t mind the extra hassles during their lifetimes are certainly welcome to do so.
+However, some clients are fully willing to take on this hassle now in order to reduce the potential stress and hassle on their loved ones later.

-Funding Needed and Timing: If your primary goal in using an RLT-based estate plan is to try to keep the administration process as simple and quick as possible after your death, then you will need to fully fund your RLT prior to your death, and make sure that it stays that way during your lifetime.
+Funding Needed and Timing: If your primary goal in using an RLT-based estate plan is to try to minimize the future stress and hassle on your loved ones, then you will need to fully fund your RLT prior to your death, and make sure that it stays that way during your lifetime.

 If you have questions about whether an RLT is right for you, or whether you should be taking steps to fund your existing RLT, either fully or with certain assets, we are happy to discuss your situation and help you decide your next steps.
 To schedule an appointment, please contact our Office Administrator at firstname.lastname@example.org or (678) 720-0750.